Do you feel stressed that your marriage is not working? Do you wonder why is marriage so hard? And what makes marriage hard?

 So why can’t a marriage in modern society be like that too?

-Most relationships lack tolerance and compatibility these days, making the marriage very complicated and aggressive.
+Most relationships lack tolerance and compatibility these days, making the marriage very complicated.

 Here are some things to be mindful of during the most difficult years of marriage.